 UGC NET Computer Science Syllabus

-UGC NET Computer Science Syllabus is divided in 10 units.
+UGC NET Computer Science Syllabus is divided into 10 units.
 Each unit is important for qualifying the exam.
-Candidates need to proper evaluation of the NET-JRF Syllabus.
+Candidates need proper evaluation of the NET-JRF Syllabus.
+NTA conducts the exam every year.
 This exam is divided in 2 papers.
 Paper 1 is common for all candidates and paper 2 is related to particular subject.